up9inc/tutorials/kafka-weavesocks/k8s/README.md

-# UP9 / Weavesocks / Kafka Demo Envrionment
+# UP9 / Weavesock / Kafka Demo Environment

-This repository includes all of the artifacts required to deploy Weavesocks, a microservice application, on a Kubernetes cluster as well as a quick tutorial of how to use up9.
+This repository includes all of the artifacts required to deploy Weavesock, a microservice application, on a Kubernetes cluster as well as a quick tutorial of how to use up9.

-If you already have a Minikube or a Kubernetes cluster you can skip the part about downloading and installing Minikube in your local envrionment.
+If you already have a Minikube or a Kubernetes cluster you can skip the part about downloading and installing Minikube in your local environment.

 ## Installing Minikube and Helm
 In this tutorial we are using Helm and Minikube.
 If you don't have these installed already, follow the instructions in the next paragraph.